SquidSinker/GZExamples/Spaceship/README.md

 ## About
 Original game made by SquidSinker for the GZExamples package.
-First game made using GameZero.jl.
+It was the first game made using GameZero.jl.
+It demonstrates basic movement, animation, and collisions.

 ## Screenshot
 ![](spaceship_screenshot.png)